tdulcet/Distributed-Computing-Scripts/README.md

 necessary to give most of the arguments the first time it is run.
 The first time it is run, if a password is NOT provided, it will register the current GpuOwl/CUDALucas/Mlucas instance with PrimeNet (see below).
-Then, it will get assignments, report the results and progress, if registered, to PrimeNet on a “timeout” interval, or only once if timeout is 0.
+Then, it will get assignments, report the results, upload any proofs and report the progress, if registered, to PrimeNet on a “timeout” interval, or only once if timeout is 0.

 Options:
   --version             show program's version number and exit